-The subject areas and procedures in the Radiological Protection Management System implement the requirements for the conduct of radiological work at ORNL and do not apply to: background radiation; radiation doses received as a patient for the purposes of medical diagnosis or therapy; radiation doses received from participation as a subject in medical research programs; or ORNL employees working on non-ORNL managed projects.
+The subject areas and procedures in the Radiological Protection Management System implement the requirements for the conduct of radiological work at ORNL and do not apply to the following:

+- Background radiation - Radiation doses received as a patient for the purposes of medical diagnosis or therapy - Radiation doses received from participation as a subject in medical research programs - ORNL employees working on non-ORNL managed projects.

 Other radiological procedures are found in the internal procedures of the Nuclear and Radiological Protection Division (NRPD).

-- A. These procedures reflect ORNL's positions and views on the best courses of action currently available in the area of radiological controls. - B. These procedures are intended to be consistent with all relevant statutory and regulatory requirements and policies and are commensurate with the radiological hazard created by the activity and consistent with the education, training, and skills of the individuals exposed to those hazards. - C. Requirements of these procedures pertain to radiological protection and may not be all of the actions necessary to protect health and safety. - D. Requirements of these procedures may be suspended by ORNL emergency procedures. - E. Where specific requirements are not addressed directly in these procedures, references will be made to the organization or group responsible for that requirement. - F. The contents of these procedures are the responsibility of the NRPD. - G. The radiological quantities used in these procedures shall be in units of the curie, rad, or rem, including multiples and subdivisions of these units. - H. Requirements are reflected in the "steps" in the procedures within subject areas, "shoulds" are contained in notes and guidelines. - I. The method for requesting an SBMS variance to the procedural steps may be found in the procedure SBMS Variance Requests in the subject area SBMS Documents New and Revised.
+- A. These procedures reflect ORNL's positions and views on the best courses of action currently available in the area of radiological controls. - B. These procedures are intended to be consistent with all relevant statutory and regulatory requirements and policies and are commensurate with the radiological hazard created by the activity and consistent with the education, training, and skills of the individuals exposed to those hazards. - C. Requirements of these procedures pertain to radiological protection and may not be all of the actions necessary to protect health and safety. - D. Requirements of these procedures may be suspended by ORNL emergency procedures. - E. Where specific requirements are not addressed directly in these procedures, references will be made to the organization or group responsible for that requirement. - The contents of these procedures are the responsibility of the NRPD. - G. The radiological quantities used in these procedures are in units of the curie, rad, or rem, including multiples and subdivisions of these units. - H. Requirements are reflected in the "steps" in the procedures within subject areas, "shoulds" are contained in notes and guidelines - I. The method for requesting an SBMS variance to the procedural steps is documented in Use SBMS and Other Controlled Documents procedure.